Skip to content

 Alternative log drivers (CloudWatch)

-If you don't want to submit logs to Coralogix, you can configure the log driver for CloudWatch or any other preferred destination.
+If you don't want specific container logs to be sent to Coralogix, you can configure the log driver for that container to CloudWatch or any other preferred destination.
 Here's an example for CloudWatch:

 "logConfiguration": {